I am a qualified Certified Intuitive Eating Counsellor, and I get asked what intuitive eating is regularly so I decided to write a blog post about it.

 We are all born as intuitive eaters.
 As babies and small children, we ate when we were hungry, and would stop once we were full.
 It is only as we grow up we learn mixed messages about food.
 We learn that certain foods are good or bad, we learn that foods are used for reward or punishment and we learn about diets, calories and macros.
 It is these mixed messages that enable us to lose the ability to eat in tune with what our body wants and needs, as we become reliant on external messages, rather than the internal signals from our body.

 Becoming an intuitive eater is about re-learning to eat the way that we were born with.
 It is about getting in touch with our physical and emotional needs, hunger/fullness signals and eating foods for pleasure, satisfaction and nourishment.
 Becoming an intuitive eater takes time and practice.
-For me intuitive eating means that I can eat a couple of squares of chocolate without eating the whole packet, eating what I really want to eat when I go out for dinner and enjoying a cocktail or dessert with my friends without the guilt.
+For me intuitive eating means eating what I really want to eat when I go out for dinner and enjoying dessert or cocktails with friends without the guilt.

 What does intuitive eating do for us?